richardborges/richardborges.github.io/_posts/2018-01-07-moving-from-wordpress-to-github-pages.md

 I was finally prodded into action when my wordpress blog site certificate expired.

-Using a few excellent resources are available on the interwebs, I was able to run (generate in jekyll) the site locally on a Windows 10 machine and push it to github, which hosts for free !
+Using a few excellent resources available on the interwebs, I was able to run (generate in jekyll) the site locally on a Windows 10 machine and then push it to github (richardborges.github.io), which hosts for free !

 ### Running the site locally.
 The main steps where